7abushahla/Muharaf-Writer-Identification/README.md

 | Mean images per writer     | 106.07  |
 | Standard deviation         | 183.29  |

 This manual labeling process significantly increased the usability of the Muharaf dataset for writer identification.
 However, the dataset remains highly imbalanced, with certain classes having a disproportionately large number of labeled samples compared to others.
 For example, the top three classes include "Ameen Rihani" with 949 images, "Hanna Ghayth" with 934 images, and "Hanna Moussa" with 876 images.
 Conversely, the lowest classes include "Nehme Elias Mikhail" with 12 images, "Shibli Barakat Witnesses" with 11 images, and "Father Elias" with only 10 images.
-The mean number of images per writer is 106.07, with a standard deviation of 183.29, reflecting the highly skewed distribution of labeled samples (see Appendix~\ref{FirstAppendix} for the histogram of the dataset distribution).
+The mean number of images per writer is 106.07, with a standard deviation of 183.29, reflecting the highly skewed distribution of labeled samples (see the histogram in the `Supplemental Results` folder).

 ### Step 5: Dataset Preprocessing